List of rescissions of Article V Convention applications: Legislation offered in Congress to call an Article V Convention

 In January 1975, during the 94th Congress, U.S. Congressman Jerry Pettis, a Republican from California, introduced House Concurrent Resolution No. 28, calling a convention to propose amendments to the Constitution.
 In H.Con.Res.
 28, Pettis proposed that each state would be entitled to send as many delegates to the convention as it had Senators and Representatives in Congress and that such delegates would be selected in the manner designated by the legislature of each state.
 With Pettis' death, his colleague, Representative Norman F. Lent, a Republican from New York, introduced similar legislation, House Concurrent Resolution No. 340, during August 1977, for the consideration of the 95th Congress.
 Both the Pettis and Lent concurrent resolutions received no further consideration than to be referred to the Committee on the Judiciary in the U.S. House of Representatives.
+In more recent years, Representative Jodey Arrington, a Republican from Texas, offered House Concurrent Resolution No. 101, during July of 2022, for the consideration of the 117th Congress, containing provisions that Congress call such a convention.
+Arrington again presented this legislation during the 118th Congress as House Concurrent Resolution No. 24.
+And, most recently, he re-introduced this legislation for the consideration of the 119th Congress as House Concurrent Resolution No. 15.
+In all three cases, Arrington's measures have received no further consideration than to be referred to the House's Judiciary Committee.

 Other proposals for a Convention of the States

 Employing a slightly different strategy not attempted previously, there was, in the years 2013 through 2016, a movement afoot within the legislatures of some states to invoke that provision of the United States Constitution which allows for interstate compacts (namely Article I, Section 10) to be utilized for setting uniform ground rules on the applying process for the calling of an Article V convention to propose an amendment to the Constitution which, if such an amendment were to be ratified, would require that the Federal budget be balanced.

 From 2013 to 2016, bills are known to have been offered in a number of states that would, if passed, form such a "Compact for America".